mddazure/azure-vwan-microhack/README.md

 Notice that the routes that enable spoke-to-spoke communication were plumbed into the spoke VNETs automatically.
 Contrast this with a "classic" hub-and-spoke architecture, where you would need to set up a routing device in the hub VNET and then put UDRs in each of the spokes manually.

 ### :point_right: Hub routes
-Navigate to the blade for the MicroHack-WE-Hub in your Virtual WAN and select Routing under Connectivity.
+Navigate to the blade for the microhack-we-hub in your Virtual WAN and select Routing under Connectivity.
 Notice there are two Route tables present now: Default and None.

 A Virtual WAN can contain multiple Route tables, and we'll add some in the course of this MicroHack.
 Each Connection (Hub-to-Spoke VNET, ExpressRoute, S2S (Branch) VPN or P2S (User) VPN) can be *Associated* with a single table and be *Propagating* to multiple tables.